yxuan1996/React-Collaborative-Whiteboard-Sockets/README.md

     }, [socket]);
 ```

-We modify our `endDrawing()` function to send our canvas image to our server after we stop drawing.
+- We modify our `endDrawing()` function to send our canvas image to our server after we stop drawing.
+- `canvas.toDataURL` converts our canvas image to a URL containing a png image.
+We can also specify our image format.

 ```jsx
 const endDrawing = () => {